joshconverse/gota-site/README.md

 # Grace on the Ashley Church Website

-This is the official website for Grace on the Ashley church, a community dedicated to making, maturing, and multiplying disciples of Jesus.
+This is the official website for Grace on the Ashley Baptist church, dedicated to making, maturing, and multiplying disciples of Jesus.

 ## About